Rep. Dean Phillips announces primary challenge to Biden. He says Democrats need to focus on future

 “I’m not aware of what his message is,” he said.
 “To do well in the New Hampshire primary, you have to have a message.”

-There are no primary debates scheduled, according to the DNC.
+There are no Democratic primary debates scheduled.
 The only other Democrat running in the 2024 primary is self-help author Marianne Williamson.
-Anti-vaccine activist Robert Kennedy Jr. announced this month that he’s running as an independent.

-Phillips is heir to his stepfather’s Phillips Distilling Company empire, which holds major vodka and schnapps brands.
+Phillips is heir to his stepfather’s Phillips Distilling Company empire.
 He once served as that company’s president but also ran the gelato maker Talenti.
 His grandmother was the late Pauline Phillips, better known as the advice columnist “Dear Abby.”

 Leslie Blanding, a retired teacher and Democrat from Bow, New Hampshire, said she did not know Phillips but was “thoroughly conflicted” over whether Biden should face a primary challenger.